lundclausenDK/CA3/README.md

 web/app

-- as a user i would like to be able to book a summerhouse from the list of summerhouses and cancel bookings.
+- as a user i would like to be able to book a place from the list of places and cancel bookings.
 (8 hours)
 - as a user i would like to see a list of bookings made by me.
 (2 hours)
 - as a user i would like to delete/edit bookings made by me.
 (2 hours)
-- as a user i would like to be able to leave a comment on a summerhouse and edit and delete this comment.
+- as a user i would like to be able to leave a comment on a place and edit and delete this comment.
 (4 hours)
-- as a user i would like to be able to read comments from other users on a summerhouse.
+- as a user i would like to be able to read comments from other users on a place.
 (2 hours)
-- as a user i would like to put pictures on a summerhouse.
+- as a user i would like to put pictures on a place.
 (2 hours)
-- as a user i would like to delete my own pictures on a summerhouse.
+- as a user i would like to delete my own pictures on a place.
 (1 hours)
-- as a user i would like to see all pictures users has put on a summerhouse (1 hours)
+- as a user i would like to see all pictures users has put on a place.
+(1 hours)
-- as a user i would like to put pictures with GEO location on a summerhouse.
+- as a user i would like to put pictures with GEO location on a place.
 (2 hours)
-- as a user i would like to see a summerhouse with pictures from other users and geo locations and see how far theese pictures are taken from  from the summerhouse.
+- as a user i would like to see a place with pictures from other users and geo locations and see how far theese pictures are taken from  from the place.
 (3 hours)
 - as a user i would like if there was a online chat/message system to talk with other users/admin.
 (16 hours)
 - as a user i would like that the web/app looks good and is easy to use.
 (4 hours)
-- as a user i would like to see events on a summerhouse.
+- as a user i would like to see events on a place (such as festivals).
 (3 hours)
-- as a user i would like to put events on a summerhouse.
+- as a user i would like to put events on a place.
 (3 hours)

 53 hours

 web

-- as an admin i would like to be able to edit/delete any summerhouse.
+- as an admin i would like to be able to edit/delete any place.
 (2 hours)
-- as an admin i would like to see a list of bookings on any given summerhouses in the system.
+- as an admin i would like to see a list of bookings on any given place in the system.
 (2 hours)
-- as an admin i would like to delete/edit bookings on any given summerhouse in the system.
+- as an admin i would like to delete/edit bookings on any given place in the system.
 (2 hours)
-- as an admin i would like to see all pictures on a summerhouse and edit/delete theese.
+- as an admin i would like to see all pictures on a place and edit/delete theese.
 (3 hours)
 - as an admin i would like to see users and admins currently online.
 (8 hours)
 - as an admin i would like to be able to message users and other admins.
 (2 hours)